ivory-consulting-corporation/supertrump-for-salesforce-examples/cashflow-mappings/README.md

 sfdx force:user:permset:assign -u <username> -n SuperTRUMP_With_Cash_Flows
 ```

-Additionally, the `SuperTRUMPSetup.cls` apex class could also be instead of the
+Additionally, the `SuperTRUMPSetup.cls` apex class can also be used instead of the
 `sfdx force:data:tree:import` command, to install the custom settings and mappings.
 To do so,
 run the following from the developer console in Salesforce: